dvandersluis/compendium/README.md

     end
   end

-  # Define a query which collects data by using AR directly
+  # Define a query which doesn't execute SQL (for instance if you want to return AR models)
-  query :on_hand_inventory, collect: :active_record do |params|
+  query :on_hand_inventory, execute_sql: false do |params|
     Items.where(in_stock: true)
   end